Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 There are several different forms of endometrial lining stimulation protocols, each with many modifications.
 Your treatment is always individualized.

-Below are three examples of endometrial stimulation protocols used at Bay IVF Clinic.
+Below are two examples of endometrial stimulation protocols used at Bay IVF Clinic.
 Your individualized protocol may take less or more time to complete.

 Endometrial Stimulation Example #1

 Endometrial Stimulation Example #2